ahahac0be30xboctuka/Chemoinformatics/README.md

 ---

 ## Notes
-- Replace `your-username` with your actual GitHub username in the clone URL.
-- Update the `[your-email@example.com]` placeholder with your contact information.
 - If you have specific tools, datasets, or dependencies, you can add them to the `Resources` or `Prerequisites` sections.
 - If the repository includes specific folders or files, you can list them explicitly under `Repository Contents`.